schneider-daniel/ASAA/README.md

 # Illumination-invariant image processing
 This repository provides a Matlab-based software project that will be used in the lecture "Illumination-invariant image processing" in the course ***"Automotive Sensors and Actuators (ASAA)"*** in the summer term 2024.
+The presented slides can be found either in Teach Center or in this repository.

+<a href="https://raw.githubusercontent.com/schneider-daniel/ASAA/master/lecture/ASAA_image_proc.pdf" target="_blank" rel="noopener noreferrer">Lecture slides</a>

 The provided software can be used to address robust (with respect to different lighting situations) segmentation, e.g. to identify a potentially drivable area in front of a car.
 Furthermore, we demonstrate the application of the pinhole camera model to determine the distance of an object identified (using YOLOV4/Darknet) in front of the camera.
 Assuming that the object fits in the ground plane (Z=0), we can estimate the distance (X, Y) of the object (from pixel) with a monocular camera system.
 In addition, by means of a so-called color-model, we segment defined colored objected in the image.